What Size Cat Tree Do I Need? (Small Spaces & Large Cats)

 Why Cat Tree Size Matters More Than Style

-Cats naturally seek elevation for three key reasons:
+Cats climb for three key reasons:

 • Security – higher spaces help cats feel safe

-Choosing the wrong size cat tree can lead to problems:
+The wrong size leads to problems:

-The right size cat tree allows your cat to:
+The right size allows your cat to:

 • Stretch fully while scratching

-• Jump safely between levels
+• Move safely between levels

-• Feel secure in elevated spaces
+• Feel secure and relaxed

 Cat Tree Height Guide (By Cat Type)

 Choosing the right height is the most important factor when deciding what size cat tree you need.
-The ideal height depends on your cat’s age, size, and activity level.

 Small Cat Trees (2–3 ft)